bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/lexical_grammar.md

 #### Binary

-Binary number syntax uses a leading zero followed by a lowercase or uppercase Latin letter “B” (`0b` or `0B`).
+Binary number syntax uses a leading zero followed by a lowercase or uppercase Latin letter "B” (`0b` or `0B`).
 Because this syntax is new in ECMAScript 2015, see the browser compatibility table, below.
-If the digits after the `0b` are not 0 or 1, the following [`SyntaxError`](global_objects/syntaxerror) is thrown: “Missing binary digits after 0b”.
+If the digits after the `0b` are not 0 or 1, the following [`SyntaxError`](global_objects/syntaxerror) is thrown: "Missing binary digits after 0b”.

     var FLT_SIGNBIT  = 0b10000000000000000000000000000000; // 2147483648
     var FLT_EXPONENT = 0b01111111100000000000000000000000; // 2139095040